lgg-archive/letsencrypt-config/README.md

 * check your certificates and pathes in webserver's configs
 * check your params
 * search for your error in google
-* open issue and I hope I can help you
+* open issue and i hope i will able to help you